 Choosing the correct processor when purchasing a trading computer allows you to have an effective trading setup.
 Day traders need a high speed CPU because they are trading extremely volatile markets.
 Others, however, have a tight budget or have a trading style that need CPU cores over CPU speed.
 To understand the difference, and what to look for when choosing a CPU, continue reading.

-There are six vital specifications to look for in a CPU:
+Six Vital Specifications to look for in a CPU:

 As mentioned above, many trading platforms can only utilize one processor (or CPU) core at a time.
 Some popular single-threaded trading platforms are: Thinkorswim, TradeStation, and eSignal.
 If you are using a single-threaded platform, you should purchase a processor with a high clock speed.